otrv4/otrv4/otrv4.md

 ## Conversation Initialization

-OTRv4 will initialize athrough a Query message or a whitespace tag, as discussed in OTRv3 [3].
+OTRv4 will initialize through a Query message or a whitespace tag, as discussed in OTRv3 [3].
 After this, the conversation is authenticated using a deniable authenticated key exchange (DAKE).
 The conversation can also be started directly with the first message of the DAKE, without a Query message or a whitespace tag.